Using Config Pipelines config-pipelines

 A Cloud Manager config pipeline deploys configurations files (created in YAML format) to a target environment.
 A number of features in AEM as a Cloud Service can be configured in this way, including log forwarding, purge-related maintenance tasks, and several CDN features.

-Config Pipelines can be deployed via Cloud Manager to dev, stage, and production environment types in production (non-sandbox) programs.
-RDEs are not supported.
+Config pipelines can be deployed via Cloud Manager to dev, stage, and production environment types in production (non-sandbox) programs.
+The configuration files can be deployed to Rapid Development Environments (RDEs) using command line tooling.

 Supported Configurations configurations